yesmeck/mini-store/README.md

 `ChildA` want share state with `ChildB`, so you lifting `ChildA`'s state up to `Parent`.
 Now, when `ChildA`'s state changes, the whole `Parent` will rerender, includes `ChildC` which should not happen.

 Redux do a good job at this situation throgh keeping all state in store, then component can subscribe state's changes, and only connected components will rerender.
-But Redux + React Redux is overkill when you are writing a component library.
+But 'redux' + 'react-reduxt' is overkill when you are writing a component library.
 So I wrote this little library, It's like Redux's store without "reducer" and "dispatch".

 ## Example